felixlopz/hubrise-test-task/content/apps/smood/en/pull-catalog.md

 ### Products and SKUs

-Smood does not support products with SKUs.
-When you pull your catalog, Smood creates a new product for every HubRise SKU.

 For every HubRise SKU, Smood creates a product with the following information:

 - `product.name` and `skus.name`: The name of the product.
 For example, if the HubRise product name is `Pizza margherita` and the SKU name is `8"`, Smood creates a product named `Pizza margherita 8"`